YottaDB/YDBDoc/MessageRecovery/errors.rst

 OLDBINEXTRACT
 ------------------

-OLDBINEXTRACT, Loading an older version (xxxx) of binary extract
+OLDBINEXTRACT, Loading an older version(xxxx) of binary extract.
+Database or global collation changes since the extract, if any, will result in database corruption.

 Run Time Error: This indicates that a MUPIP LOAD input file is of an older type that may not properly deal with collations other than the default (standard M) collation.